xpsi-group/neost/docs/source/install.rst

 Creating an environment and installing NEoST's dependencies
 ===========================================================

 NEoST was developed in Python 3.
 We recommend installing NEoST and its dependencies in a virtual environment.
-There are two main options for creating an environment and installing the dependencies:
-Python's first-party package installer, pip, and the third-party Conda package manager.
+There are two main options for creating an environment and installing the dependencies: Python's first-party package installer, pip, and the third-party Conda package manager.

 You need pip in both cases.
 It is likely already installed.
 If not, follow the official instructions for installing it.

 Using pip
 ---------

-Two of NEoST's dependencies, GSL (GNU Scientific Library) and MultiNest, are not available in the Python package index (PyPI), and need to be installed separately.
+Two of NEoST's dependencies, GSL (GNU Scientific Library) and MultiNest, are not written in Python and are as such not available in the Python package index (PyPI).
+They need to be installed separately.

 GSL is widely available and can almost always be installed with your operating system's package manager, or loaded with something like ``module load gsl`` on a computing cluster.
-Alternatively you can compile it yourself using the official instructions.
+Alternatively you can compile it yourself using the official instructions, see `Downloading GSL <https://www.gnu.org/software/gsl/#downloading>`_.

 However you choose to obtain GSL, make sure it works by executing